Skip to content

 Fluoride is often used as an active ingredient in traditional and natural toothpaste to help prevent cavities and tooth decay.
 Tom’s of Maine uses sodium fluoride and sodium monofluorophosphate in some of our natural toothpastes with fluoride, and , and we also offer natural toothpaste without fluoride.

-Deodorant & Antiperspirant questions
+Deodorant & Antiperspirant Questions

 If you’re a parent, you know every child is different!
 That goes for knowing when kids should start wearing deodorant, too.
 Some kids may need odor protection sooner than others because of their lifestyle, diet, body chemistry and other factors.
 Tom’s of Maine makes safe deodorant for kids in various formulas and scents; best of all, they’re natural!
 Explore our range of products to find the best children’s deodorant for your child’s needs.